novalu/actions-on-google-typescript-template/README.md

 You should see Actions on Google simulator.
 Start with typing `Talk to my test app` in the Input and confirm.
 Simulator should return as a response: `Alright, your silly name by Firebase functions is ...
 I hope you like it!
 See you next time!`.
 You can see this response is written in **functions/src/fulfillments/impl/SillyNameFulfillment.ts**.

+Note: Silly name is created not only with number and color you've provided to Google Assistant, but with extra random fruit from **FruitsStorage** too. **FruitsStorage** is resolved to **FruitsLocalStorage**, which means that will be used fruits from static array.
+If you want to use fruits from Firebase Realtime Database, see below.

 ## Modify your fulfillments

 Now it's time to add fulfillment for your new action.
 Use Node.js with TypeScript to add your fulfillments, managers and storages.